How to Pray to Jesus (5 Quick Tips for Beginners in Faith)

 As such, it can be really hard to make time to sit down and pray!

-However, Jesus himself reminds us to always prioritize our heavenly Father in our lives.
+However, Christ himself reminds us to always prioritize our heavenly Father in our lives.

 But seek first the kingdom of God and His righteousness, and all these things will be added to you.Matthew 6:33

-Other parts of the Bible say the same, asking us to keep praying as we seek God first (see 1 Thessalonians 5:17; 1 Chronicles 16:11).
+Other parts of God’s Word say the same, asking us to keep praying as we seek God first (see 1 Thessalonians 5:17; 1 Chronicles 16:11).

 In short, God wants us to “be constant in prayer” (Romans 12:12).

 This discipline can take on different, very pragmatic forms.
-You don’t have to run off to a cave (unless God asks you to, of course!)
+You don’t have to run off to a cave to praise God (unless He asks you to, of course!)

 For example, you can try practicing Christian meditation, setting aside a daily or weekly timeslot to sit quietly with God at home.
 Or, if you’re especially busy on some days, making time to pray in between your tasks to stay connected with Him regularly.